 - Repeat the process from step 4 for the next treatment step.

-Paul used a molding process to create his molds similar to the traditional model duplication process practiced in most dental labs: First, he soaked the master models in water until they were fully saturated (wet stone was easier to demold later in the process).
-Then he made casts of the masters using impression trays and alginate.
-Once set, he demolded the masters from the alginate casts and poured up the casts with dental stone, creating duplicate molds.
-Finally, he cleaned the molds and readied them for thermoforming.
+Paul used a molding process to create his casts similar to the traditional model duplication process practiced in most dental labs: First, he soaked the master models in water until they were fully saturated (wet stone was easier to demold later in the process).
+Then he made molds of the masters using impression trays and alginate.
+Once set, he demolded the masters from the alginate casts and poured up the molds with dental stone, creating duplicate casts.
+Finally, he cleaned the casts and readied them for thermoforming.

 - Use any process that works to start.